101death/courtcam/README.md

 - `--show-labels`: Show detailed labels on output image
 - `--processes NUM`: Set number of processes for multiprocessing
 - `--court-positions LIST`: Manually set court bounding boxes as `x,y,w,h` pairs separated by semicolons
+- `--set-courts-gui`: Launch a Tkinter-based editor.
+Use the `+` and `-` buttons to add or remove courts.
+Points are placed by clicking on the image and the shape automatically closes when the final click is near the first.
+Buttons include simple hover animations and `Done`/`Finish` complete the selection.
-- `--set-courts-gui`: Launch an interactive editor with a sidebar.
-Click `+` to start marking a new court and place as many points as needed.
-Hit `Done` to save the polygon, `-` to delete the selected court and `Finish` (or `q`) to exit.
-The program loads the image and closes after saving the positions.
+  The program loads the image and exits after saving the positions.

 When court positions are provided or saved in `config.json`, court detection is skipped on subsequent runs.